Best Website AI Builders and Tools for Source Checks

 1. Atlas

-Use Atlas for questions such as "Which page supports this claim?", "What does this vendor say about export rights?", or "Do these 3 pages describe the same limitation?"
-Then open the citations and check the surrounding passage.
+Ask questions such as "Which page supports this claim?" or "Do these 3 pages describe the same limit?"
+Open each citation and read the nearby text.

 2. Figma